codeforamerica/form-flow/README.md

   be `homeAddressStreetAddress1`, `homeAddressStreetAddress2`, `homeAddressCity`, `homeAddressState`,
   and `homeAddressZipCode`.

-The address fragment has five optional
-parameters: `streetAddressHelpText`, `streetAddress2HelpText`, `cityHelpText`, `stateHelpText` , and `zipCodeHelpText`.
-These will pass helper text to each specific field.

 Please note that when using the address fragment you will need to create corresponding fields in your flow inputs class for each of the above-mentioned inputs created by the fragment.
 For example, if your address fragments input name is `mailingAddress`, then you will need to create the following